Eric Gill

 Gill was born in Brighton and grew up in Chichester, where he attended the local college before moving to London.
 There he became an apprentice with a firm of ecclesiastical architects and took evening classes in stone masonry and calligraphy.
 Gill abandoned his architectural training and set up a business cutting memorial inscriptions for buildings and headstones.
 He also began designing chapter headings and title pages for books.

 As a young man, Gill was a member of the Fabian Society, but later resigned.
 Initially identifying with the Arts and Crafts Movement, by 1907 he was lecturing and campaigning against the movement's perceived failings.
 He became a Roman Catholic in 1913 and remained so for the rest of his life.
 Gill established a succession of craft communities, each with a chapel at its centre and with an emphasis on manual labour as opposed to more modern industrial methods.
-The first of these communities was at Ditchling in Sussex, where Gill established the Guild of St Joseph and St Dominic for Catholic craftsmen.
-Many members of the Guild, including Gill, were also members of the Third Order of St. Dominic, a lay division of the Dominican Order.
-At Ditchling, Gill and his assistants created several notable war memorials including those at Chirk in north Wales and at Trumpington near Cambridge, along with numerous works on religious subjects.
+The first of these communities was at Ditchling in Sussex, where Gill established The Guild of St Joseph and St Dominic for Catholic craftsmen.
+Many members of the Guild, including Gill, were also members of the Third Order of Saint Dominic, a lay division of the Dominican Order.
+At Ditchling, Gill and his assistants created several war memorials including those at Chirk in north Wales and at Trumpington near Cambridge, along with numerous works on religious subjects.